Academic-Ayda-z/Internship2023/README.md

 ## Report of What I have done so far :

+## Final report for Dr.Farshad Knunjush

+## More Biobank reports on the details and steps of making it

 ## Segment anything model :
-I used this code : https://github.com/Academic-Ayda-z/Internship2023/blob/main/sam.ipynb
-to generate segmented images of cells used for Miss Sedaghat's thesis.
+I used this code: https://github.com/Academic-Ayda-z/Internship2023/blob/main/sam.ipynb to generate segmented images of cells used for Miss Sedaghat's thesis.
+2500 cell images were segmented by hand and the Segment Anything model.

 ## Biobank Report:
 https://github.com/Academic-Ayda-z/Internship2023/blob/main/Biobank%20Report.pdf